hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-ansible-collection.md

             </td>
             <td>
-                IBP References have been removed from the contributing. md.
-All the new links have been updated.
+                This change includes the correction of the location of the new docker image in the fabric-ansible-collection repository

-Reviewer @modemn
+@modemn
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-08-14 10:59:30 +0000 UTC
+        Created At 2023-09-04 13:29:46 +0000 UTC
     </div>
 </div>